Knowledge base

 - Enable Timeshift.

-- Click on the button Enable:
+- Click the Activate button:

-Customize Timeshift function
+Customize the Timeshift function

 Learn more about how it works